jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 jargon for the country the animal was born in, so the standard uses more plain English “country of birth” in the element that identifies the birth country.
-These tags are normal manufacturer RFID tags but with different color and labeling.
-OfficialIntRFID numbers cannot be distinguished from MfrRFID except by the element name so their pattern for validation is the same as MfrRFID.
-It uses the same MfrRFIDType definition.
+These tags are normal manufacturer RFID tags but with different color and labeling. `OfficialIntRFID` numbers cannot be distinguished from `MfrRFID` except by the element name so their pattern for validation is the same as `MfrRFID`.
+It uses the same `MfrRFIDType` definition.

-XML schema language does not provide a means to prevent putting a specifically defined animal identifier type into OtherOfficialID with type of “Other” but doing so keeps the schema from being able to do its data quality job.
+XML schema language does not provide a means to prevent putting a specifically defined animal identifier type into `OtherOfficialID` with type of “Other” but doing so keeps the schema from being able to do its data quality job.
 If the user selects “AIN” as the identifier type and enters only 14 digits, the schema can catch the error.
-The same in OtherOfficialID would remain uncaught and the veterinarian might well get a nasty letter from their state animal health official.
+The same in `OtherOfficialID` would remain uncaught and the veterinarian might well get a nasty letter from their state animal health official.

-The formally defined identifier types are: AIN, MfrRFID, OfficialIntRFID, NUES9, NUES8, ManagementID, EquineDescription, EquinePhotographs, and BrandImage.
+The formally defined identifier types are: `AIN`, `MfrRFID`, `OfficialIntRFID`, `NUES9`, `NUES8`, `ManagementID`, `EquineDescription`, `EquinePhotographs`, and `BrandImage`.
 The regular expressions that define the first five of these will be explained in the later section on detailed patterns.
 The last three need a little discussion here.

-EquineDescription consists of two xs:string attributes.
+`EquineDescription` consists of two xs:string attributes.
 The first of these, Name, is optional and contains the registered name of the horse, if any.
-But by rule, the registered name is only official if accompanied by a description, so the second attribute, Description, is required.
+But by rule, the registered name is only official if accompanied by a description, so the second attribute, `Description`, is required.
 In the real-world there are very specific requirements for an equine description to be sufficient identification.
 Those are beyond the capability of schema language to enforce, so this attribute is a simple